-Clinical Trial Adverse Drug Reactions
+8.2 Clinical Trial Adverse Reactions

-Because clinical trials are conducted under very specific conditions, the adverse reaction rates observed in the clinical trials may not reflect the rates observed in practice and should not be compared to the rates in the clinical trials of another drug.
-Adverse drug reaction information from clinical trials is useful for identifying drug-related adverse events and for approximating rates.
+Clinical trials are conducted under very specific conditions.
+The adverse reaction rates observed in the clinical trials; therefore, may not reflect the rates observed in practice and should not be compared to the rates in the clinical trials of another drug.
+Adverse reaction information from clinical trials may be useful in identifying and approximating rates of adverse drug reactions in real-world use.

-Hypoglycemia (see WARNINGS AND PRECAUTIONS)
+Hypoglycemia (see 7 WARNINGS AND PRECAUTIONS, Endocrine and Metabolism)